 - There’s also the cost of unemployment compensation benefits to take into account—or worse, the cost of fighting a discrimination or wrongful termination lawsuit.

-- You must also consider that employees who appear to be difficult may simply have a personality conflict with their supervisor or with someone in their working environment.
+- You must also consider that employees who appear to be difficult may have a personality conflict with their supervisor or with someone in their working environment.
 A simple reassignment may solve the problem.

 - And ultimately, firing can upset other employees and affect morale, no matter who gets fired.
-If you had to discipline or fire a difficult employee, would you know the proper disciplinary and termination procedures?
+If you had to discipline or fire a problematic employee, would you know the proper disciplinary and termination procedures?

 - Begin by honestly examining your feelings about a difficult employee.